 - Personalized Crayons – You can never have enough crayons, right?
 You can gift personalized crayons that read “Big Sister” or “Big Brother,” or have some personalized with the older sibling’s name.

-- Big Sibling Kit – This big sibling kit looks pretty amazing.
-The older sibling will receive supplies to make a personalized apron, pin, dreamcatcher, and welcome banner for the baby.
-It even comes with a book about being a big sibling!
+- Big Sibling Kit – This big sister kit looks pretty amazing.
+The older sibling will receive supplies to make a welcome banner for the baby, a memory book, items to help with baby, and plenty of activities to keep her busy.
+Here is the big brother version.

 - Your Growing Family: Everything You Need to Know